karusamuel/TaskIT/README.md

 [Stack Overflow link to Creating aliases](https://stackoverflow.com/questions/8967843/how-do-i-create-a-bash-alias)

-> note letter  T is the alias
+> Note letter  T is the alias
-> feel free to change it
+> Feel free to change it

 ### ZSHEll(mac)